thierrygosselin/grur/README.md

 #### Roadmap of future developments

 -   Integrate more imputation method.
--   Workflow tutorial and vignettes to further explore some problems: *in progress*
+-   Workflow tutorial and vignettes to further explore some problems.
 -   Use Shiny and ggvis (when subplots and/or facets becomes available for ggvis).
 -   Until publication **grur** will change rapidly, stay updated with releases and contribute with bug reports.
 -   Suggestions ?